Visited: January 2013

 The Kingdom of Dahomey was a highly militaristic kingdom that developed Benin’s coast into the largest center of the slave trade in Africa.
 The kings of Dahomey sold their war captives into transatlantic slavery or killed them ritually in a ceremony known as the Annual Customs.

-The area was named the Slave Coast because of a flourishing slave trade until 1885, when the last slave ship departed the modern Benin Republic for Brazil, which had yet to abolish slavery.
+The area was named the Slave Coast because of its once-flourishing slave trade.
+The last slave ship departed modern-day Benin for Brazil in 1885, just before Brazil abolished slavery.

-Cotonou could be a beautiful city with nice sandy beaches a few kilometers from downtown, but it is rather a conglomerate of zemidijans, run-down buildings, informal street sellers and basic eateries.
+Cotonou could be a beautiful city, with sandy beaches just a few kilometers from downtown.
+Instead, it is a mix of zemidjans, run-down buildings, informal street sellers, and basic eateries.

-Zemidjans are motorcycles that carry one to two passengers for short distances in towns.
+Zemidjans are motorcycles that transport one or two passengers across short distances in the city.

-Riding around with these moto – taxis is the most exciting and cheapest way to explore the capital city, but it can also be the most dangerous adventure in case something goes wrong.
+Riding around on these moto-taxis was the most exciting and cheapest way for me to explore the city.
+It could have become the most dangerous adventure if something had gone wrong.

 Helmet has not been implemented as a part of protection equipment yet, street rules give priority to the more skilled, faster and stronger vehicles.
-I used zemidjans, whenever they were available and all drivers were accommodating, friendly and proud to transport le blanc – a foreigner.
+I used zemidjans whenever they were available, and every driver I met was accommodating and friendly.
+They were always proud to transport le blanc – the foreigner.

-There are not many architectural landmarks, historical buildings, museums or other attractions to be found in Cotonou.
+For me, Cotonou offered very few architectural landmarks, historical buildings, museums, or other major highlights to explore.
 I used my time mostly to hang around, observing locals, stroll around colorful markets and chatting to random people passing by.

 Marche de Dantokpa is the grand central market, with a wide offer of food, electronics, clothes, fruits and vegetables to more specific items.
-It is the largest open-air market in West Africa, covering over 20 hectares, where 35,000 merchants seek buyers´ attention.
-A huge mix of genres and commercial activities ranging from retail to wholesale, mixing all the types of agricultural and manufactured products, textiles, jewelry, cosmetics, etc.
+It is the largest open-air market in West Africa, covering over 20 hectares, where 35,000 merchants seek buyers’ attention.
+A huge mix of retail and wholesale activity fills the market, offering everything from agricultural goods to textiles, jewelry, and cosmetics.

 For a country or region where formal commerce is rare, impractical and expensive, informal trade is the most important catalyst of economical movements.
 Chaotic organization of labyrinthine lanes has its rules and the system of vendors or micro locations has been established based on demand and supply.